36 Weeks Pregnant

 Tips for Week 36

-- Address anxiety about labor — talk to provider, attend class, hire doula, read evidence-based birth stories, visualize the day.
+- Address anxiety about labor by talking to your provider, attending a class, hiring a doula, reading evidence-based birth stories, and visualizing the day.

 Things To Do (Checklist)

-- Finalize postpartum support plan
+- Finalize your postpartum support plan

 - Address labor anxiety

-- Final hospital bag check
+- Do a final hospital bag check

 - Fetal position; cervix check (only if indicated); GBS result